UPDATED April 22, 2020, 3 P.M. EST

 Cleveland Foundation employees working remotely; office access restricted

-Based on recommendations from public health officials related to social distancing, beginning March 23, our office operations will transition to a 100% remote environment, beyond essential personnel who need to access our physical space on an as-needed basis.
-While we anticipate continuing in this manner until April 6, we will review and assess the latest developments and scale up or scale back as appropriate for our staff and guests.
+Based on guidelines from public health officials related to social distancing, our office operations have transitioned to a 100% remote environment, beyond essential personnel who need to access our physical space on an as-needed basis.
+While we anticipate continuing in this manner until May 31, we will review and assess the latest developments and scale up or scale back as appropriate for our staff and guests.
 All office phones will be routed to personal cell phones, and our staff will remain accessible to the community throughout this time.
 We are not shutting down – we are simply looking out for the safety of our colleagues and guests, who on average, host or participate in more than 200 meetings each week in our current space.
 This is why we have plans in place to implement the necessary business operations that will enable us to conduct our work remotely.
 We will resume face-to-face operations in our office once it is advisable to do so.

 Our main number, 216-861-3810, will be routed to a foundation-issued mobile phone designated specifically for these types of situations.
 Our receptionist will be monitoring this phone as normal from 9 a.m. to 5 p.m. weekdays.